Back behind the visor, better than ever

 So, does Metroid Prime 4: Beyond earn its spot next to the Prime classics?
 Let’s find out!

 The turning point comes when a strange ancient artifact gets disturbed during the chaos.
-In seconds, the situation goes from “hold the line” to “what secrets does this place hold.”
+In seconds, the situation goes from “hold the line” to “what secrets does this artifact hold.”
 Samus is thrown across the galaxy and stranded on Viewros, a hostile world built on the remains of the Lamorn, a civilization that’s long gone but still leaves a heavy footprint behind.
 Viewros isn’t just a backdrop, the planet feels integral to the story, with ruins and abandoned systems that keep pointing you toward bigger questions.

 Sylux also ends up on Viewros, which keeps the tension high.
 You’re not only trying to understand where you are and what the Lamorn left behind, you’re also dealing with the fact that your rival is out there, moving around with sinister intentions.